-FEDARENE welcomes the Commission’s intention to strengthen the Energy Efficiency Directive making it fit to stimulate Europe’s economic transformation and reach EU’s 2030 Climate objectives.
+FEDARENE welcomes the Commission’s intention to strengthen the Energy Efficiency Directive, making it fit to stimulate Europe’s economic transformation and reach EU’s 2030 Climate objectives.

 While progress has been made in raising energy efficiency on the policy agenda of national governments and setting ambitious targets, the energy efficiency markets did not develop uniformly across Europe.
-Barriers and market failures remain requiring intensified market facilitation that focuses on 3 actions:
+Barriers and market failures remain, requiring intensified market facilitation that focuses on 3 actions:

-Reaching the 2030 climate goals requires a policy step change recognizing the drivers and failures of the past decade’s approaches.
+Reaching the 2030 climate goals requires a policy step-change recognizing the drivers and failures of the past decade’s approaches.
 Market facilitation performed by independent market intermediaries with public mandates such as local and regional energy agencies is an important driver behind the enforcement of the EED.
 Embedding the energy agency facilitation model in the Energy Efficiency Directive will maximise the impact of its provisions.
-This legal recognition would acknowledge the reality of this driver for energy efficiency, sending a signal to Member States to support the upscaling and replication of this facilitation model.
-This facilitation model has already leveraged significant large scale investments evidenced by results from the ManagEnergy service.
+This legal recognition would acknowledge the reality of this driver for energy efficiency, sending a signal to the Member States to support the upscaling and replication of this facilitation model.
+This facilitation model has already leveraged significant large scale investments, evidenced by results from the ManagEnergy service.

-FEDARENE therefore welcomes the Commission’s intention to strengthen the EED making it fit to stimulate Europe’s economic recovery and reach EU’s 2030 Climate objectives.
+FEDARENE, therefore, welcomes the Commission’s intention to strengthen the EED making it fit to stimulate Europe’s economic recovery and reach EU’s 2030 Climate objectives.